 The Hundred 2024, Manchester Originals vs Northern Superchargers: Fantasy 11 Prediction, teams, captain, vice-captain

+The Hundred 2024, Manchester Originals vs Northern Superchargers: Check Fantasy 11 Prediction, teams, captain, vice-captain, toss and venue analysis

-Manchester Originals will clash with Northern Superchargers in Match 16 of the 2024 Men's Hundred at Leeds in Headingley on Sunday.
-Manchester Originals have lost all their three matches in the tournament and are languishing at the bottom of the table.
-Superchargers have won two of their three matches and are at number 4 on the points table.
+Bottom of the pack - Manchester Originals - will clash with number 3-placed - Northern Superchargers in Match 27 of the 2024 Men's Hundred at Old Trafford on Sunday.
+The Originals have lost five of their six matches this season whereas the Superchargers have won three and lost two of their six encounters in the tournament.

 LAST 5 MATCHES